 Tatra Mountains and Tatra National Park

 Also known as the Tatras Mountains, this is a limestone landscape of great gorges and great gorgeousness.
-Don your crampons and trek up to the likes of Kopa Kondracka (2,005m) on our winter walking trip or cycle down from the country’s highest village of Zab, down through the Tatras foothills to Zakopane on one of our favourite Poland cycling holidays.
+Trek up to the likes of Kopa Kondracka (2,005m) or over to the Belianske Tatras just over the border with Slovakia.
 Another Tatras treat is the trek through spectacular alpine scenery of Valley of the Five Lakes, with beech forests and traditional wooden mountain huts en route.
 Or through the Malej Laki Valley and Kondracka Pass to the park’s gateway town of Zakopane.

 Babia Góra National Park

 Babia Góra National Park covers nearly 40km2 of the Zywiecki Beskid mountains, in the western Carpathians.
 Another southern belle, highlights on our walking tour here include a climb up to Devil’s Peak (1,725m), also known as Diablak, the highest point in the Babia Góra after which the national park is named.
 Although this park can get quite busy in summer months, one of the joys of trekking here is that you can get superb views of the Tatra Mountains’ snowy peaks, as soon as you get above 1,500m.

 Dunajec River Gorge

 Dive into Dunajec, a river gorge that runs through the Pieniny Mountains in the south of the country and the north of Slovakia.
 Walk along the 200m high cliffs of the canyon on both the Polish and Slovakian side, the latter being protected by Pieniny National Park and accessible by a pedestrian border bridge.
 Most tourists explore the river itself on a traditional, decorated wooden raft, guided by boatmen, many of whom have navigated these waters for years.